BelfrySCAD/BOSL2/tutorials/Attachments.md

 ---

 Most 2D shapes provided by BOSL2 are also anchorable.
-The built-in `square()` and `circle()` modules have been overridden to enable attachability and anchoring.
+The built-in `square()` and `circle()` modules have been overridden to make them attachable..
 The `anchor=` options for 2D shapes treat 2D vectors as expected.
 Special handling occurs with 3D
 vectors:  if the Y coordinate is zero and the Z coordinate is nonzero, then the Z coordinate is used to replace the Y coordinate.
 This is